mantidproject/mantid/Code/Mantid/docs/source/algorithms/RemoveBackground-v1.rst

 .. image:: /images/BgRemoval.png

-Blue line on this image represents the results, obtained using Rebin with background removal.
+Blue line on this image represents the results, obtained using Rebin and Background removal after that.
 The results produced using the script below and shifted by one to show that there is another result plotted on the image, as both results are identical::